peterpeterparker/daviddalbusco.com/src/blog/a-little-scanner-app-made-with-the-web.md

 ![](https://cdn-images-1.medium.com/max/1600/1*107_wVVJ8y3BVpo4SQKEkA.png)

-*****
+---

 This last Christmas holidays, except visiting my parents for a couple of days, after having forced myself in a sort of auto-lockdown period first, I did not have any big plans.
 That’s why, I took the opportunity to improve my software development knowledge.

 As I better learn concept by applying them to real application rather than writing examples, I decided to create a little scanner Progressive Web Apps entirely made with the web.

 I called it [Rebel Scan](https://rebelscan.com) because, it is just a little scanner app, you rebel scum!

 <iframe width="280" height="158" src="https://www.youtube.com/embed/D3gfjqAo_Qs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 <br/>

-*A potato demo video of [Rebel Scan](https://rebelscan.com)*
+_A potato demo video of [Rebel Scan](https://rebelscan.com)_

-*****
+---

 ### Introduction

 It is important to note that this little scanner does not aim to be the most perfect scanner the world has ever seen.
 I am not even sure I will use it in the future.
 The image processing is not the best, there is no text extraction and on mobile it “only” shares PNG (see last chapter about it).
 It had absolutely no other goal that helping me learn new skills.

 Therefore, before development begins, I defined the following objectives I never had tried before and, which I was eager to test:

-* Give a try to [Next.js](https://nextjs.org/)
+- Give a try to [Next.js](https://nextjs.org/)
-* Capture and crop a video stream using the [MediaDevices.getUserMedia()](https://developer.mozilla.org/fr/docs/Web/API/MediaDevices/getUserMedia) API
+- Capture and crop a video stream using the [MediaDevices.getUserMedia()](https://developer.mozilla.org/fr/docs/Web/API/MediaDevices/getUserMedia) API
-* Generate [React](https://reactjs.org/) bindings for a Web Component developed with [Stencil](https://stenciljs.com/)
+- Generate [React](https://reactjs.org/) bindings for a Web Component developed with [Stencil](https://stenciljs.com/)
-* Share files using strictly only the [Web Share API](https://developer.mozilla.org/fr/docs/Web/API/Navigator/share)
+- Share files using strictly only the [Web Share API](https://developer.mozilla.org/fr/docs/Web/API/Navigator/share)

 Without revealing the ending, I can confirm it was a success and, I was able to develop my little application.
 However, there was a couple of surprises along the way.
 Let’s tackle these, step by step.